Oklahoma Civil Statute of Limitations Laws

 Time limits imposed by statutes of limitations are important for a couple of reasons.
 First, they prevent potential plaintiffs from threatening someone with a lawsuit indefinitely.
 Also, they ensure greater integrity of the evidence and a more efficient case.

-This article provides a brief overview of the civil statute of limitations laws in Oklahoma.
+This article provides a brief overview of the civil statute of limitations laws in the state of Oklahoma.

 Oklahoma Civil Statute of Limitations: At a Glance